 The Harmonization Rules also provide an exemption from the CFTC requirement to periodically distribute account statements to each participant in a commodity pool provided that (1) the fund's current net asset value per share is available to investors; and (2) the fund provides annual and semi-annual reports to shareholders (and files the required reports with the SEC).
 The CFTC also amended its rules to permit all CPOs (not just CPOs to funds) to use third-party service providers for recordkeeping purposes.
-CPOs electing to use such third-party service provider must file a notice with the NFA providing information about the third-party service provider and a statement from the service provider agreeing to maintain the fund's books and records consistent with the CFTC's regulations.
+CPOs electing to use such third-party service providers must file a notice with the NFA providing information about the third-party service provider and a statement from the service provider agreeing to maintain the fund's books and records consistent with the CFTC's regulations.

-The Harmonization Rules became effective on August 22, 2013, except for the disclosure exemptions and third-party record keeping amendment, which become effective on September 23, 2013.
+The Harmonization Rules became effective on August 22, 2013, except for the disclosure exemptions and third-party recordkeeping amendments which became effective on September 23, 2013.
+The ICI has requested that the CFTC confirm that the compliance date for the Harmonization Rules is October 21, 2013 and the compliance date for the disclosure exemptions and third-party recordkeeping amendments is November 22, 2013.

-Division of Investment Management Issues Guidance Regarding Certain Disclosure and Compliance Matters for Funds that Invest in Derivatives both the SEC and CFTC because they invest in commodity derivatives.
+Division of Investment Management Issues Guidance Regarding Certain Disclosure and Compliance Matters for Funds That Invest in Derivatives

+In August 2013, the Staff of the Division of Investment Management of the SEC published a Guidance Update summarizing its views on certain disclosure and compliance matters relating to funds that are subject to regulation by both the SEC and CFTC because they invest in commodity derivatives.
 The Guidance Update was issued in conjunction with the CFTC's Harmonization Rules related to funds subject to both SEC and CFTC regulation.
 Among other topics, the Guidance Update notes the need for funds to (1) adequately disclose the principal investment strategies and risks associated with investments in derivatives; (2) ensure that performance presentations are not materially misleading; and (3) maintain an effective compliance and risk management function.